 FAQs: Visiting Tokyo DisneySea with Kids

 Planning a visit to Tokyo DisneySea in Tokyo Japan?
-These FAQs cover the most common questions parents search for when planning their trip.
+These FAQs cover the most common questions parents search for when planning their trip, and you can also view the official Tokyo DisneySea map here.

 A: One-day tickets for Tokyo DisneySea cost around ¥7,900–¥10,900 for adults, ¥6,600–¥9,000 for Juniors (ages 12-17) and ¥4,700–¥5,600 for children (ages 4-11), depending on the date and season.
 Children aged 3 and under enter free.